We open around May 1, if the snow is gone, and close around October 15 when you can usually still get around

 "humble's bed was even more comfortable than the one provided for me at the Chateau D'If."
 Edmond Dantes

-"Wish I could get away this summer just long enough to eat one of Marsha's blueberry muffins."
-Buddy Cianncci
+"How I wish I could get away just long enough to eat one of Marsha's blueberry muffins."
+Paul Manafort

-Our season runs from May first until October whenever.
+Our season runs from May first until the end of October.

 The front upstairs room has two twin beds and the back upstairs bedroom has a double bed.
 I guess I already said that.